fResult/Just-Systems-Design/exercises/12_design-airbnb/README.md

 \end{aligned}
 $$

-Since we'll be storing our quadtree in memory, we'll want to make sure that a single machine failure doesn't bring down the entire browsing functionality.\
+Because we store quadtree in memory.\
-To ensure this, we can set up a cluster of machines, each holding an instance of our quadtree in memory, and these machines can use leader election to safeguard us from machine failures.
+To prevent a single machine failure from disrupting browsing functionality, we will set up a cluster of machines.\
+Each machine will hold an instance of the quadtree in memory.\
+These machines will use leader election to safeguard us from machine failures.

 **Our quadtree solution works as follows:**

-- When our system boots up, the geo-index machines create the quadtree by querying our SQL table of `listings`.
+- On system boot, the geo-index machines create the quadtree by querying the SQL table of `listings`.
-- When listings are created or deleted, hosts first write to the SQL table, and then they synchronously update the geo-index leader's quadtree.
+- When listings are *created* or *deleted*, hosts first write to the SQL table.\
+    Then, they synchronously update the geo-index leader's quadtree.
-- Then, on an interval of say, 10 minutes, the geo-index leader and followers all recreate the quadtree from the SQL table, which allows them to stay up to date with new listings.
+- Then every 10 minutes, the geo-index leader and followers recreate the quadtree from the SQL table.\
+    This keeps them up to date with new listings.
-- If the leader dies at any point, one of the followers takes its place, and data in the new leader's quadtree will be stale for at most a few minutes until the interval forces the quadtree to be recreated.
+- If the leader dies, a follower will take its place.\
+    Data in the new leader's quadtree will be stale for a few minutes until the interval forces a recreation.

 ### 4. Listing Listings